"Safety Country"? "Hand Phone"? "Fighting"? — Unusual Phrases Our Students Use and Why

 However, many shortened loanwords have become unrecognizable to English speakers.
 Here are some more examples from Japanese:

-Another type of unrecognizable loanword is words that are uncommon or out-dated, but are still used by speakers of other languages.
+Another type of loanword you may encounter is the kind that is uncommon or outdated in the source language but still used by speakers of other languages.

 For instance, you may have heard a Japanese student say that they bought a paso-kon or “personal computer.”
 In English, we would just say, “I bought a computer,” since it’s obvious that we bought a personal computer (not a giant supercomputer that most of us cannot afford anyway).
 Yet, the term “personal computer” stuck in Japanese!